webmad0120-1/w7d4/README.md

 - Lifting states
 - Connect app to the backend
 - Building a REST API - recap module 2 knowledge
 - Integrating the React app - connect our React app to an API

 ## Activities

 - Thinking in React - Planning ahead components and their communication
 - React Ironbeers - The random beers now under React

-# Next - day w7d5

-- Authentication
-- Express and file upload

 # Goals